William Russel Huber: Naval service

 Huber enlisted in the United States Navy in Philadelphia, Pennsylvania on September 14, 1920.
 He had risen to the rate of Machinist Mate First Class by the time he received the Medal of Honor in 1928.

 After receiving the Medal of Honor, Huber stayed in the Navy and served throughout World War II.
 He was promoted to the warrant officer rank of machinist on 23 July 1942 and assigned to the repair ship USS Medusa stationed at Pearl Harbor.
 He was promoted to lieutenant (junior grade) on 1 May 1943 and to lieutenant on 1 July 1944.
 He retired from the Navy with the rank of Lieutenant on June 1, 1948.
 In retirement he lived in San Mateo, California.

 Death and burial

 Huber died on January 25, 1982, and is buried in the Golden Gate National Cemetery in California.
 (Despite his headstone listing his year of birth as 1903, all official documents related to Huber's Navy service give his year of birth as 1902.)

 Medal of Honor citation

-For display of extraordinary heroism in the line of his profession on 11 June 1928, after a boiler accident on the U.S.S.
-Bruce, then at the Naval Shipyard, Norfolk, Va.
-Immediately on becoming aware of the accident, Huber without hesitation and in complete disregard of his own safety, entered the steam-filled fireroom and at grave risk to his life succeeded by almost superhuman efforts in carrying Charles H. Byran to safety.
+For display of heroism in the line of his profession on 11 June 1928, after a boiler accident on the U.S.S.
+Bruce, then at the Naval Shipyard, Norfolk, VA.
+After becoming aware of the accident, Huber without hesitation entered the steam-filled fire room and at risk to his life succeeded in carrying Charles H. Byran to safety.
 Although having received severe and dangerous burns about the arms and neck, he descended with a view toward rendering further assistance.
-The great courage, grit, and determination displayed by Huber on this occasion characterized conduct far above and beyond the call of duty.
+The courage, grit, and determination displayed by Huber on this occasion characterized conduct beyond the call of duty.